How I Got Into Touring

 Eventually I wrote her a series of messages:

 “So, I’ve been thinking.
 Lots of space and time to think, out on this weird island.
 It was fun doing that Zoom meeting with you.
 Intriguing to connect the face and movement with the thoughts and dialogue before.
-But I know it’s definitely not a substitute for a face-to-face meeting.”
+But I it’s no substitute for a face-to-face meeting.”

 “Our physical distance is probably not going to change any time soon.
 If I was back home, I’d be putting together some kind of invitation for a picnic with you in a sunny park, because you’re very worth exploring.
 Someone as nifty as you deserves full attention.
 But I’m not there, I’m here, enacting a travel plan whose wheels I set in motion well before I knew you existed.”